DOI-ONRR/blog-nrrd/src/pages/onrr-content-audit/index.md

 *The percentage of external links that are non-federal, and descriptions of each non-federal link.*

 ## Conclusions
 Creating a content database and audit is very technical and detailed work!
 But I find this method of content tracking to be absolutely critical to my [team’s success](https://blog-nrrd.doi.gov/federal-team/).
-Incorporating all the updates identified during this audit is a work-in -progress, but I am able to quantify and track this work because of the database I built.
+Incorporating all the updates identified during this audit is a work-in-progress, but I am able to quantify and track this work because of the database I built.

 This database is a daily reference for my team and myself.
 It helps us make sure we are incorporating our updates to the website in the most consistent way possible.
 I update the database regularly as change occurs, but also plan to do a full audit annually.
 Now that the hard work of building the database is complete, it will allow me to audit at a deeper level in future years.
 As we look ahead, the content database will support our ongoing commitment to enhancing user experience and ensuring the quality of our public content.